CircuitVerse/Blog/content/posts/Aman_Asrani_phase_1_report_Enhancing_Circuitverse_User_Experiance_GSOC2024.md

 ### Resend Email Verification Functionality

 There should be a button to resend emails in case there is a failure in sending the initial email.
 This failure could be due to issues with AWS or any other reason.
-To address this, I have added a button that allows users to resend the verification email.
+To address this, We have added a button that allows users to resend the verification email.
 Fortunately, all the logic for handling this is already managed by the Devise gem, which is very convenient.
 This ensures that users can receive their confirmation emails without any hassle, even if there are technical difficulties.
 Below are the screenshots showing this new feature.

 ![Resend_Email](/images/Aman_Asrani/resendEmailButton.png)